 8 Hidden Costs of Breast Augmentations

-Before you schedule a date for your breast augmentation procedure, be aware of the additional expenses that one can easily miss, including:
+Before you schedule a date for your breast augmentation, be aware of the commonly overlooked additional expenses, including:

 - Blood work